yosoykyle/SoPopped/READ FIRST CHANGELOG.md

 1. **Run migrations in order:**
    - First: Execute `db/1.
 RUN THIS add_user_carts_table.sql` in your MySQL Workbench or RDBMS
    - Second: Execute `db/2.
 RUN THIS ALTER TABLE users.sql` in your MySQL Workbench or RDBMS
+   - Third: Execute `db/3.
+RUN THIS add_contact_archiving.sql` in your MySQL Workbench or RDBMS

 2. **Update credentials:**
    - Edit `config.php` with your database credentials: